mkaulfers/hardcore-seasons/README.md

 # This is the number of days a player can be offline before they are considered inactive.
 # Inactive players will not be counted towards the `maxSurvivorsRemaining` count.
-# Inactive players will not receive seasonal rewards.
+# Inactive players will not receive seasonal seasonRewards.
 lastLoginThreshold: 3 # In days

 # This is the frequency for which the plugin will prompt players to